Special offers

 § 10 Liability of the Shop Operator

-(2) The liability of the shop operator for simple negligence is excluded, unless there is a breach of an essential contractual obligation, the fulfillment of which makes the proper execution of the contract possible in the first place and on which the customer was allowed to rely and whose non-fulfillment jeopardizes the achievement of the contractual purpose (so-called "cardinal obligation", e.g. timely delivery of defect-free goods).
-In the event of a breach of such an essential contractual obligation, the liability of the shop operator is limited to foreseeable, typical contractual damages at the time of conclusion of the contract.
+(2) The liability of the shop operator for simple negligence is excluded unless there is a breach of an essential contractual obligation, the fulfillment of which enables the proper execution of the contract in the first place and on which the customer was allowed to rely and whose non-fulfillment jeopardizes the achievement of the contract purpose (so-called "cardinal obligation", e.g. timely delivery of defect-free goods).
+In the event of a breach of such an essential contractual obligation, the liability of the shop operator is limited to foreseeable, typical contractual damages at the time of the conclusion of the contract.

-(3) In the case of gross negligence, the liability of the shop operator towards entrepreneurs is limited to foreseeable, typical contractual damages at the time of conclusion of the contract.
-Towards consumers, the liability of the shop operator for gross negligence is unlimited.
+(3) In the case of gross negligence, the liability of the shop operator towards entrepreneurs is limited to foreseeable, typical contractual damages at the time of the conclusion of the contract.
+Towards consumers, the liability of the shop operator in cases of gross negligence is unlimited.

-(4) The liability exclusions and limitations of this § 10 (Liability of the Shop Operator) apply accordingly to claims for reimbursement of futile expenses.
+(4) The exclusions and limitations of liability in this § 10 (Liability of the Shop Operator) apply correspondingly to claims for reimbursement of futile expenses.

-(5) The liability exclusions and limitations of this § 10 (Liability of the Shop Operator) also apply in the same manner for the organs, legal representatives, employees and other vicarious agents of the shop operator.
+(5) The exclusions and limitations of liability in this § 10 (Liability of the Shop Operator) also apply in the same scope for the organs, legal representatives, employees, and other agents of the shop operator.

-(6) The limitations of this § 10 (Liability of the Shop Operator) do not apply to the liability of the shop operator for intentional conduct, for injury to life, body or health, in cases of fraud, in the assumption of a guarantee or for claims under the Product Liability Act.
+(6) The limitations in this § 10 (Liability of the Shop Operator) do not apply to the liability of the shop operator for intentional conduct, for injury to life, body, or health, in cases of fraud, in the case of assumption of a guarantee, or for claims under the Product Liability Act.

 § 11 Limitation Period

-a) for claims arising from material or legal defects for reimbursement of the remuneration due to withdrawal or reduction one year from the submission of the effective withdrawal or reduction declaration; the withdrawal or reduction is only effective if declared within the period of lit. b) for material defects or the period of lit. c) for legal defects;
+a) for claims arising from material or legal defects for the reimbursement of the remuneration from withdrawal or reduction one year from the submission of the effective withdrawal or reduction declaration; the withdrawal or reduction is only effective if declared within the period of lit. b) for material defects or the period of lit. c) for legal defects;

-b) for claims arising from material defects that do not involve reimbursement of the remuneration due to withdrawal or reduction, one year;
+b) for claims arising from material defects that do not involve the reimbursement of the remuneration from withdrawal or reduction, one year;

-c) for claims arising from legal defects that do not involve reimbursement of the remuneration due to withdrawal or reduction, two years; if the legal defect lies in an exclusive right of a third party, based on which the third party can demand return or destruction of the items provided to the customer, the statutory limitation period applies;
+c) for claims arising from legal defects that do not involve the reimbursement of the remuneration from withdrawal or reduction, two years; if the legal defect is based on an exclusive right of a third party, based on which the third party can demand the return or destruction of the items provided to the customer, the statutory limitation period applies;

-d) for claims for reimbursement of the remuneration, damages or reimbursement of futile expenses not based on material or legal defects, two years.
+d) for claims for reimbursement of remuneration, damages, or reimbursement of futile expenses not based on material or legal defects, two years.

-(2) The limitation period begins, subject to any differing individual contractual regulation in the cases of paragraph 1 lit. b) and c), according to the statutory provisions, in particular the applicable defect liability law, in the case of lit. d) from the moment the customer becomes aware of the circumstances giving rise to the claim or must become aware of them without gross negligence.
+(2) The limitation period begins, subject to any differing individual contractual regulation in the cases of paragraph 1 lit. b) and c), according to the statutory provisions, in particular the applicable liability law, in the case of lit. d) from the time the customer became aware of the circumstances giving rise to the claim or must have become aware of them without gross negligence.

-(4) For claims for damages and reimbursement of futile expenses due to gross negligence and in the cases mentioned in § 10 paragraph 6 as well as for claims due to a defect in the cases of § 438 para.
-1 no. 2 BGB and § 634a para.
-1 no. 2 BGB, the statutory limitation periods shall always apply.
+(4) In the case of claims for damages and reimbursement of futile expenses due to gross negligence and in the cases mentioned in § 10 paragraph 6 as well as in claims due to a defect in the cases of § 438 Abs.
+1 No. 2 BGB and § 634a Abs.
+1 No. 2 BGB, the statutory limitation periods always apply.

 (5) The statutory limitation periods also apply if the customer purchases as a consumer.